cadence-workflow/cadence-web/README.md

 #### Developing cadence-web against cadence composed docker

-To start development against a dockerized cadence services, run the following command from the root of the project
+To start development against dockerized cadence services, run the following command from the root of the project
 ```
 docker-compose -f docker-compose-backend-services.yml up
 ```